Great Reasons to Book Your Next Cruise Out of the Port of San Francisco

 i 100_3418

-The icing on the cake of the entire waterfront refreshment was the construction of the spectacular AT&T Ballpark – home of the SF Giants – right on the bay where boaters anxiously wait to fish out home run balls beyond the park’s right field wall in McCovey Cove.
+The icing on the cake is the spectacular Oracle Ball Park – home of the SF Giants – right on the bay, where boaters anxiously wait to fish out home run balls beyond the park’s right field wall in McCovey Cove.

 j P1020392